IrwenXYZ/CSA-WSSS-GSX-Profile/README.md

 ## What this profile includes
 - Renamed gates according to terminals, cargo aprons, and remote aprons
-- VATSIM compliant pushback procedures
+- VATSIM compliant pushback procedures (based on https://pushback.sinvacc.org)
-    - All pushback procedures are based off of SINvACC's pushback procedure website (https://pushback.sinvacc.org/)
-    - This includes any push/pull procedures
 - Proper bay sizes
 - Parking positions
-- Custom stop positions (for A310, A320 family, A330, B787, B747)
+- Custom stop positions (for A310, A320 family, A339, A380, B787, B747, B777)
-- Custom vehicle positions (credits to Jqro for his work)
+- Custom vehicle positions
 - VDGS

 Not all pushback procedures might be true to life.
 If you have any reference for procedures that can be improved to be more real to life, please open an issue on Github (https://github.com/IrwenXYZ/CSA-WSSS-GSX-Profile/issues)!

-Gates with Left & Right variants (e.g. D40L, D40R) will not be customised for now.

 ## Flying in or out of WSSS?
 Take note of the following!
 WSSS Charts (https://drive.google.com/drive/folders/1uRYButM_A5nqOUlmm0kG5A0sKPhCam1E)